sammthomson/purescript-double-acrostic/README.md

 # purescript-double-acrostic

-An app for creating double acrostics.
+A web app for creating and playing double acrostics.

 ## Building